FOUNDER’S MESSAGE

 fao_unicef

-Anwar Sadat EgyptPresident Anwar Sadat of Egypt lost his in the search for peace in the Middle East.
-We gave President Sadat the Gold Mercury Award for Peace in 1978 for his efforts in the Middle East peace process and the resulting Camp David Accords.
-The 1979 Gold Mercury Peace & Cooperation Conference in Cairo, hosted by President Sadat promoted increased cooperation between all of the diverse countries represented at the conference.
+Anwar Sadat EgyptTHE MIDDLE EAST & CHINA AWARDS President Anwar Sadat of Egypt lost his life in the search for peace in the Middle East.
+In 1978, we gave President Sadat the Gold Mercury Award for Peace for his efforts in the Middle East peace process and the resulting Camp David Accords.
+The 1979 Gold Mercury Peace & Cooperation Conference in Cairo, hosted by President Sadat, promoted increased cooperation between all of the diverse countries represented at the conference.

-PrintIn 1984, Zhao Ziyang – then General Secretary of the Chinese Communist Party won the Gold Mercury Award for Peace.
-Ziyang was one of the most reform-minded leaders of the 1980’s and foresaw the future challenges that his country would face in a globalised world.
+PrintIn 1984, Zhao Ziyang, then General Secretary of the Chinese Communist Party, won the Gold Mercury Award for Peace.
+Ziyang was one of the most reform-minded leaders of the 1980s and foresaw the future challenges that his country would face in a globalised world.

-Gold Mercury during the 1970’s and 1980’s became a bridge between the two superpowers by fostering relations and cooperation, recognising first President Gerald Ford in 1976, then Soviet leader Leonid Brezhnev in 1980 and finally President Ronald Reagan in 1985.
+Gold Mercury, during the 1970s and 1980s, became a bridge between the two superpowers by fostering relations and cooperation, recognising first President Gerald Ford in 1976, then Soviet leader Leonid Brezhnev in 1980 and finally President Ronald Reagan in 1985.

 Print